Provisionee Certification Guide

-After a device passes certification, you can certify it in other marketplaces, or a similar device in the same marketplace.
-This called Derivative Certification reduces the amount of required certification testing when you follow the certification steps above.
+After a device passes certification, you can certify it in other marketplaces, or you can certify a similar device in the same marketplace.
+This is referred to as Derivative Certification and requires less effort than a first-time certification.

 - Marketplace Derivative: A marketplace other than one where your device is already certified.
-For example: Your smart phone passed certification test in UK and you plan to launch it in Japan
+For example: Your smart plug passed certification test in UK and you plan to launch it in Japan

 - Derivative process

-The table below lists self-certification test plans for each FFS protocol.
+The table below lists certification test plans for each FFS protocol.
 Please download the appropriate test plan for the protocol your device implements.
-While performing self-certification, please run each test case and indicate the pass/fail status in the following table.
-Amazon reviews test waivers on a case-by-case basis.
+While performing test, please run each test case and enter the actual test result as instructed.